The KGS Team

 Alex Grace - Amazing Grace

 Alex Grace is a Director of Business Development at KGS Buildings.
 He brings extensive experience developing channel partner relationships and go-to-market strategy for combined SaaS and engineering services.

 Alex’s responsibilities at KGS include developing and expanding the KGS Buildings partner network and supporting domestic and international sales.
 Alex is passionate about energy efficiency in the built environment and the opportunity that Fault Detection holds to drive energy and CO2 reduction goals.
 He received his B.S. from the University of Wisconsin-Madison in Political Science and Sustainable Business.
 When he is not in the office marveling at the abilities of the KGS team, Alex can be found bouldering area rock faces.

-Jaime Gagne is a Principlal Building Scientist at KGS Buildings.
+Jaime Gagne is a Principal Building Scientist at KGS Buildings.
 With a background in both engineering and architecture, Jaime has extensive experience working with and developing digital tools for building performance analysis.
-She holds a BA in Engineering Sciences from Harvard, an MArch and an MS in Architecture from the University of Pennsylvania, and a PhD in Building Technology from MIT.
+She holds a PhD in Building Technology from MIT, an MArch and an MS in Architecture from the University of Pennsylvania, and a BA in Engineering Sciences from Harvard.
 Jaime’s doctoral research focused on the development of an interactive expert system for performance-driven architectural design as well as the design and assessment of a corresponding user interface.
 At KGS, Jaime is responsible for managing and developing KGS's library of fault detection diagnostics.
-She is also a project manager who oversees the assessment and configuration of building data for KGS's analytics platform, and she is always adding new diagnostics as the team encounters new building systems.
+She also supports the deployment team in their assessment and configuration of building data for KGS's analytics platform, and she is always adding new diagnostics as the team encounters new building systems.
 Jaime is excited to be part of a team that promotes energy efficiency and improved building performance using innovative strategies and technologies.